 Today, these famous writers are mostly forgot, except Nietzsche and, to a degree, Mencken.
-When Eli Siegel—who was to found the philosophy Aesthetic Realism in 1941—criticized them in 1923 he was questioning the rightness of leading men of the English speaking world as he criticized their racist ideas..
+When Eli Siegel—who founded the philosophy Aesthetic Realism in 1941—criticized them in 1923, he was questioning the rightness of leading men in the western world as to their racism.

 Here is some background.
-The word “racism” didn't exist in 1923 when the essay was written.
-"The term 'racism', according to the Oxford English Dictionary, emerged in the early 1930s as distinct from the 'theories of race' which had existed for at least a hundred years before that." [http://www.wikipedia.org/wiki/Racism]
+Although the word “racism” didn't exist in 1923--finally emerging, according to the Oxford English Dictionary, in the 1930s--it meant essentially the same thing as 'theories of race'--a term which had existed for at least a hundred years before then.
+[URL: http://www.wikipedia.org/wiki/Racism]

-And so, it has been unmistakable to Black persons reading "The Equality of Man" that Mr. Siegel was against prejudice toward African-Americans; that is, he was anti-racist.
-He set forth the “theory of race” and named those five big authors of the day, as follows :
+And so, it has been unmistakable to Black persons reading "The Equality of Man" that Mr. Siegel was against prejudice toward African-Americans.

-People reading "The Equality of Man" in 1923 would know that Galton, for example, wrote on "The Comparative Worth of Different Races" (a chapter of his book Hereditary Genius).
+People reading "The Equality of Man" in 1923 would know that Galton, for example, wrote "The Comparative Worth of Different Races" (a chapter of his book Hereditary Genius).
 They would perhaps appreciate that Mr. Siegel's title "The Equality of Man" contrasts diametrically with Galton’s title Hereditary Genius.
-To say these five writers used the term "hereditary" without including racial heredity is hardly supportable.
+These five writers used the term "hereditary" to include racial heredity, of course.

 "One of the historical peaks of scientific racism was the establishment of eugenics.
 Francis Galton, who happened to be cousin to Darwin, is conventionally held responsible for the beginning of this scientific study of breeding and its improvement.
 In the chapter of his book Hereditary Genius - published in 1869 - entitled "The Comparative Worth of Different Races," Galton uses a sort of grading scale to point out [the place of] each race in the classification system he used....